skyjiao/tf2_course/01_note.md

 Another analogy is how *resnet* works with *xgboost*.
 When build a residual collection, the neuron actually try to predict `f(x) - x` thus the residual, which is just like `xgboost`.

+## Should we put a dropout to each layer?
 ---

 ## Unsupervised pretraining